Mohanavadivel-git/caasworkshop/lesson1.2.md

 When you issue `vagrant up` vagrant is starting the localdev VM in the VirtualBox hypervisor.
 It will take a while for the VM to start.
 Review the [Quickstart](https://github.ford.com/containers/localdev#quick-start) section in the localdev README while you wait.

-Also note that we are using the `build-host` profile, so the VM that starts will not be running CaaS.
-You'll notice if you try to access localdev from a web browser, you'll get an error because OpenShift isn't started.
-That's OK because we will just be building container images in the next exercise which is what the `build-host` profile is optimized for.
+Also note that you are using the `build-host` profile, so the VM that starts will *NOT* be running CaaS.
+That's OK because you will just be building container images in the next exercise which is what the `build-host` profile is optimized for.
+Just pointing this out because you'll notice if you try to access localdev from a web browser, you'll get an error because OpenShift isn't started.

-Once the scrolling stops and you get your terminal prompt back, check the status of the VM.
+Once the scrolling stops from the `vagrant up` command and you get your terminal prompt back, check the status of the VM.
 The response should look like this:

 ```
 $ vagrant status